cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 My favorite is the MeSH style, because it allows for the most information to be conveyed succinctly.
-You should use numbers of width 6 or 7, even if you only plan on curating a few dozen or hundred terms.
+You should use numbers of width 6 or 7, even if you only plan on curating a few dozen or a hundred terms.

-Please don't use the GO style identifiers, because this is creates a ton of confusion.
+Please don't use the GO style identifiers, because this creates a ton of confusion.

 You should also write down what the regular expression that goes with your